openchair

 It's a chat surface that can call your venue data live (clients, bookings, schedule, waitlist) and propose actions you can approve and send.
 Fourteen action types across gap-fill, reconnect, retention, scheduling, feedback, and automation setup.
 Owners get full access; staff get a tighter subset focused on their own clients.

 1 Spark for the chat turn.
 A turn that proposes a draft adds 1 Spark for the action selector and 1 for the draft generation, so a typical action-producing turn is about 3 Sparks.
 Each refine of a draft costs 1 more Spark, capped at 3 refines per draft.
-Sparks are 1 cent each; PRO venues get included allocations per seat.
+Sparks are 1 cent each; PRO venues get included allocations per billable bookable team member.

 Why is the chat saying 'Upgrade to PRO'?